 The performance condition was measured over a three year period which commenced at the end of the financial year preceding the grant of the option and continued until the end of the third subsequent year.
 If the performance condition was not then met, it was measured at the end of the fourth financial year.
-If the condition has not then been met, the options would lapse
+If the condition was not then met, the options would lapse

-To meet the performance conditions, the Lloyds Banking Group's ranking against the comparator group was required to be at least ninth.
-The full grant of options only became exercisable if the Group was ranked first.
-A performance multiplier (of between nil and 100 per cent) was applied below this level to calculate the number of shares in respect of which options granted to executive directors would become exercisable, and were calculated on a sliding scale.
-If Lloyds Banking Group plc was ranked below median the options would not be exercisable.
+To meet the performance conditions, the Lloyds Banking Group pic's ranking against the comparator group was required to be at least ninth.
+The full grant of options only became exercisable if the Lloyds Banking Group pic was ranked first.
+A performance multiplier (of between nil and 100 per cent) was applied below this level to calculate the number of shares in respect of which options granted to Executive Directors would become exercisable, and were calculated on a sliding scale.
+If Lloyds Banking Group pic was ranked below median the options would not be exercisable.

-Options granted to senior executives other than executive directors were not so highly leveraged and as a result, different performance multipliers were applied to their options.
+Options granted to senior executives other than Executive Directors were not so highly leveraged and, as a result, different performance multipliers were applied to their options.
 For the majority of executives, options were granted with the performance condition but with no performance multiplier.